Resource

 You will receive notice if your care team schedules an appointment for you outside the centre.
 The unit clerk will arrange transportation to attend these appointments.
 If you make an out-of-centre appointment, you must talk to the unit clerk to discuss transportation.

-Ask your care team if you need to see your doctor.
+Let your care team know if you need to see your doctor.

 Morning Routine